 Under the Alberta Barley Plan Regulation, buyers purchasing Alberta-grown barley from producers must deduct check-off dollars from their payments to producers, and remit the funds to Alberta Barley.
-Check-off dollars for barley are collected and remitted at a rate of $1.00 per metric tonne.
-Note: As of August 1, 2017, the Alberta Barley levy will be $1.20 per metric tonne.
+Check-off dollars for barley are collected and remitted at a rate of $1.20 per metric tonne.

 This mandatory refundable check-off applies to every type of barley (feed, malt, food and other uses) sold in the province of Alberta.

 Monthly check-off remittance